dullroar/ten-steps-to-linux-survival/Step08.md

 ## It's All Temporary{.unnumbered}

-By convention, temporary files are written to `/tmp`\index{tmp}.
+By convention, temporary files are written to `/tmp`
+\index{Files and Directories!Special!\texttt{/tmp/}}.
 You can place your own temporary or "work" files there, too.
 It's a great place to unzip install bits, for example.
 Just note that the temporariness is enforced in that when the system reboots, `/tmp` is reset to empty.